 - 1. The Los Angeles Unified School District SELPA has a Local Plan Advisory Committee to advise in the development of the Local Plan.
 The SELPA Director is responsible for coordination of the development of the Local Plan.
-The Local Plan Advisory Committee consists of members selected by their peers from the following group: - a) Parent representatives from the CAC - b) Chairperson of the CAC - c) Teacher Representatives - d) District personnel selected by the Associated Superintendent - 2.
+The Local Plan Advisory Committee consists of members selected by their peers from the following group: - a) Parent representatives from the CAC - b) Chairperson of the CAC - c) Teacher representatives - d) Administrator representatives - e) District personnel selected by the Associate Superintendent - 2.
 Local Plan Advisory Committee meetings review, revise, and advise on the content of the Local Plan. - 3.
-Recommendations from the Local Plan Advisory Committee are shared with the CAC for input.

-B. Regular Consultation Regarding Annual Service and Budget Plans.
+Recommendations from the Local Plan Advisory Committee are shared with the CAC for input. - B. Regular Consultation Regarding Annual Service and Budget Plans.